 The Walled Garden of Applecross House has been restored and is open to all.

 Applecross Heritage Centre where the history of the area from the Mesolithic period to the present day is displayed.
 The Centre is open from Good Friday to end October, Monday to Saturday from 12 - 4 pm.
 Spinning demonstrations are available on most Monday afternoons.

 Applecross Broch, which featured in the BBC 'Time Team' programme, is located at the campsite.

-Clachan Church, which has been renovated under the Applecross Landscape Partnership Scheme.
+The historic Clachan Church, which has been renovated under the Applecross Landscape Partnership Scheme.

 The Coal Shed Studio on Shore Street with a wide range of contemporary and unique gifts.